 Women Deliver engages influencers and “super advocates” from global development, research, media, government, and the private sector to promote the investment case for advancing progress for girls and women.
 Among this group are Women Deliver’s Young Leaders, 400 outstanding young people from 108 countries.
 All have undergone extensive training in communications and advocacy and many are part of Women Deliver’s Speakers’ Bureau that works to amplify the youth voice and influence globally and locally.

 Focusing on solution and benefits of action

->

-> Women Deliver focuses not on the problems, but on the solutions.
-It uses its global platforms – conferences, initiatives and communication platforms - to bring the best ideas forward, to celebrate solutions and highlight what works and what does not.
+Women Deliver focuses not on the problems, but on the solutions.
+We use our global platforms – conferences, initiatives and communication platforms – to bring the best ideas forward, celebrate solutions, highlight what works, and challenges what does not.

->

-> Building inclusive platforms and engagement
+Building inclusive platforms and engagement

 Women Deliver is all about partnership and inclusion.
 Our philosophy is that integration of efforts and issues is critical to advancing progress for girls and women’s health, rights, and wellbeing.
 To this end, Women Deliver launched Deliver for Good, a multi-sector, multi-year campaign to promote 12 investments – political, programmatic and financial – in girls and women globally and nationally that will have high impact and benefit from an integrated and collaborative approach.